RiccardoZuppetti/RT2-Assignment1/README.md

-# Research Track II - First Assignment
+# Research Track II - First Assignment - VREP

 The purpose of the assignment is to develop a simulation of a robot in a 2-dimensional environment, using the CoppeliaSim simulator.
 The adopted robot corresponds to the Pioneer P3-DX.